diamond-org/flask-diamond/Readme.rst

 Flask-Diamond
 =============

+Flask-Diamond provides some opinions about Flask.
-Flask-Diamond is a batteries-included Flask framework.
-Easily scaffold a working application with sensible defaults, then override the defaults to customize it for your goals.
+Flask-Diamond is a batteries-included Flask framework, sortof like Django.
+Scaffold a working application with sensible defaults, then easily override the defaults to customize it for your goals.

 Overview
 --------

 Flask-Diamond imports many other Flask extensions and glues them all together.
 The end result is a model administration view, accounts and high-level account operations (e.g. password reset), testing, documentation, deployment, and more.

 Usage
 ^^^^^